opdavies/oliverdavies.uk-old-sculpin/source/_posts/2019-04-29-testing-tailwindcss-plugins-with-jest.md

 ## Running tests automatically with Travis CI

-As well as running the tests locally, they can also be run automatically via services like [Travis CI][travis] each time a new pull request is submitted and each time a new commit as pushed.
+As well as running the tests locally, they can also be run automatically via services like [Travis CI][travis] when a new pull request is submitted or each time new commits are pushed.

-This is done by adding a file called `.travis-ci.yml` to the Git repository, like this one which is based on the [JavaScript and Node.js example][travis-nodejs-example]:
+This is done by adding a  `.travis-ci.yml` file to the repository, like this one which is based on the [JavaScript and Node.js example][travis-nodejs-example]:

 ```yml
 language: node_js